HANICA-DWA/sep2021-project-opossum/documentatie/Spikes/Snaphots/readme.md

 ## single-file html

-When researching this problem we have search for existing plugins that try to save a web pages.
+When researching this problem we have searched for existing plugins that try to save a web page.
 We've found multiple but settled with single-file because of the following.

 * Custom options when saving (with or without JavaScript, compression, etc.)
 * Great support